Bowery Savings Bank

 The Bowery Savings Bank was a bank in New York City, chartered in May 1834.
+In 1930, it was the largest bank in the United States based on total deposits.
 By 1980, it had over 35 branches in the New York metropolitan area.
 In 1992, it was sold to H. F. Ahmanson & Co. for $200 million.

 The bank's first branch at 130 Bowery was replaced twice; the current building on the site, designed by Stanford White and completed in 1895, is now an upscale venue.
 The bank decided to move its headquarters in 1920, and a new building was constructed from 1921 to 1923 at 110 East 42nd Street in Midtown Manhattan.
 Both of these buildings are New York City designated landmarks.

 History

 The Bowery Savings Bank opened in 1834 at the site of what is now 128-130 Bowery in Manhattan.

+From 1930 to 1976, Bowery Savings was the largest savings bank in the USA, based on total deposits.
 By 1980, it had over 35 branches located in the boroughs of Manhattan, Brooklyn, and Queens, as well as Nassau and Suffolk counties on Long Island.
 When bank deregulation was enacted, the bank began to suffer losses as a result of rising savings account interest rates.
 By 1982, the bank was running out of cash; in 1985, the Federal Deposit Insurance Corporation (FDIC) arranged for the bank to be sold to Richard Ravitch and others.
 It was sold for $100 million and allowed to maintain a capital deficit of $220 million rather than pay out on the $5 billion in deposits.
 In 1992, it was sold to H. F. Ahmanson & Co. for $200 million.
 The name was changed by 1992 to Home Savings of America.
 In 1995, Ahmanson sold their New York operations to Greenpoint Savings Bank.
 By 2004, Greenpoint had been sold to North Fork Bank, and in 2007, North Fork was sold to Capital One Bank.

 From 1972 to 1992, baseball Hall-of-Famer Joe DiMaggio was spokesman for the Bowery Savings Bank.